deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 ...         ...

 Instead of passing a model object you can pass the precomputed predicted probabilities as keyword arguments to the run function as shown here:
-For more info check out :doc:`Using Pre-computed Predictions </user-guide/tabular/tutorials/plot_static_predictions>`

 >>> train_pred = model.predict(train_dataset.features_columns)
 ... test_pred = model.predict(test_dataset.features_columns)